 Effective Use of Water Resources

-As the sufficient acquisition of water resources is absolutely essential for the production of high-quality pharmaceuticals, the Eisai Group is working to ensure the quality of water discharged from its production plants and research facilities and is also implementing initiatives to reduce water consumption.
+As the sufficient acquisition of water resources is absolutely essential for the production of highquality pharmaceuticals, the Eisai Group is working to ensure the quality of water discharged from its production plants and research laboratories and is also implementing initiatives to reduce water consumption.
 We have an acute awareness of the need to conserve water and are taking such steps as minimizing consumption of water for production, reusing wastewater and working to use water resources effectively.
-In addition, we have established a framework for preventing the contamination of groundwater at Eisai production plants and research facilities in Japan in response to the Water Pollution Control Law.
+In addition, we have established a framework for preventing the contamination of groundwater at Eisai production plants and research laboratories in Japan in response to the Water Pollution Control Law.

-The Eisai Group in Japan promotes "green purchasing" as an environmental initiative that employees take on a daily basis, the Eisai Group in Japan is promoting green purchasing, an initiative to purchase what is needed in the quantity needed, and if there are two products equivalent in both quality and price, to give preference to the one that is more environment-friendly.
-By this initiative, we are gearing our efforts toward shifting away from a society of mass-production, mass-consumption and mass-waste.
-Eisai Co., Ltd., in particular, has been actively committed to this initiative through participation in the Green Purchasing Network* and in accordance with its own Green Purchasing Guidelines.
+The Eisai Group in Japan promotes "green purchasing" as an environmental initiative that employees take on a daily basis, purchasing only what they need and giving priority to more environmentally friendly products if they are of comparable quality and price.
+Through this initiative, we aim to break away from a society of mass-production, mass-consumption and mass-waste.
+Eisai Co., Ltd., in particular, has been actively committed to this initiative through participation in the Green Purchasing Network＊ and in accordance with its own Green Purchasing Guidelines.